MY WORK

 Response from Mrs Sharon Hodgson MP (Health and Social Care)

-To ask the Secretary of State for Health and Social Care, what steps his department are taking to improve A) diagnosis and B) treatment of children with long COVID.
+To ask the Secretary of State for Health and Social Care, what steps his Department is taking to (a) increase awareness and (b) increase training for first aid for epilepsy.

 Response from Mrs Sharon Hodgson MP (Health and Social Care)